Anilkumarsunkesula/vsts/intorconnect.md

 Similarly on the Azure side, the circuit status has changed into provisioned as well.

 Azure ExpressRoute Provisioned Status and Peering details

+## Link VNet to Azure ExpressRoute

+Next step is to create a link between the Azure Virtual Network and ExpressRoute circuit and configure security groups and routing for the virtual network.

+On your dashboard navigate to your virtual network gateway > connections > select Add and configure the values.

+Configure Values for connection

+Connection to ExpressRoute successful

+## Associate Network Security groups and Route table to Azure VNet

+### create Network Security group

+- On the upper-left side of the screen, select Create a resource > Network Security Group > select Create.
+- Configure the values to create a network security group.

+Associate the network security group to the subnet in your VNet hosting your virtual machine.
+Select the newly created network security group from the dashboard, select Subnets and Associate.
+Select the VNet and subnet required.

+Add relevant security group rules to allow traffic from Virtual Cloud Network on Oracle Cloud Infrastructure.
+We will start with some basic ping tests using the ICMP protocol.

+- Navigate to the newly created network security group from the dashboard,
+- select Inbound Security Rules > select Add.
+Add two rules, one for ssh connection into the Azure VM and another rule for connection between OCI VCN Subnet (10.0.0.0/24) to Azure VNet Subnet (172.26.0.0/24).

+### Create Route Table

+- Navigate to the upper-left side of the screen, select Create a resource > Route Table > select Create.
+- Configure the values to create a route table.

+Once the new route table is created, associate the route table with the VNet Subnet hosting your virtual machine and add a route.

+The following figure shows the route with address prefix is Oracle Cloud Infrastructure VCN CIDR (In our example: 10.0.0.0/16) and the next hop is the Azure Virtual Network Gateway.

+We have created an ExpressRoute, linked it with our Virtual Network Gateway and configured network security group and route table to allow traffic connectivity with OCI VCN.